Kumm-feldt/parqueo-web-app/README.md

 4. Reports can be exported to Excel format
 5. Transaction history is searchable by ticket number

+## For testing purposes use:
+   - Username: updates@amiparqueo.com
+   - Password: 12345

 ---

 For support or inquiries, contact: updates@amiparqueo.com